jayminwest/Teach-Niche-Official/PROJECT_OVERVIEW.md

 # Project Overview

 ## High Level Overview
-This is a marketplace application with a Next.js frontend and FastAPI backend, using Stripe Connect for payment processing, Vimeo for video storage, and Supabase for authentication and database functionality.
+This is a marketplace application with a Next.js frontend and a 100% Python backend using FastAPI, using Stripe Connect for payment processing, Vimeo for video storage, and Supabase for authentication and database functionality.
 The project enables creators to sell lessons, with marketplace features including:

 1. Creator onboarding via Stripe Connect
 2. Payout management for creators